D-Roberts/icd-gen/README.md

         * Model 2 - is work in progress.

         *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways.
-For pred and loss- slice out zeros.
+For pred and loss- slice out zeros. [not sure yet how to best do this]

         * compare MAE with one other loss (no point in MSE).